slgrobotics/jetson_nano_b01/README.md

 This is a collection of files and docs related to my experiments with NVIDIA Jetson Nano Bo1 (2020 DevKit with two camera connectors).

+If you are looking for ROS 2 compatible Inference Server - skip to [this section](https://github.com/slgrobotics/jetson_nano_b01/blob/main/README.md#inference-tcpip-server).

 The machine and OS (and other experiments) are described [here](https://github.com/slgrobotics/articubot_one/wiki/Ollama-on-Jetson-Nano).

 I used a Docker file, code and info from the following work of Sampsa Ranta: